 I thought that this step would be essential.
 If you already have an audience, then it’s worth skipping.
 But it turns out that it really depends on your goal and your audience.
 If you are building your initial audience, then I think that connecting to authors via mentions is a useful strategy.

-It’s difference between just posting links aimlessly to Twitter and connecting with individuals.
+It’s the difference between just posting links aimlessly to Twitter and connecting with individuals.
 When I share a link on Twitter, I used to deliberately mention the author to publicly thank them, solicit feedback, and bring up something in common with them.

 That said, it is also often very difficult to track down the Twitter handle of the actual author of a specific post.
 I don’t want to mention the publication or website – that’s too impersonal.
 I want to mention the actual author, and that takes some digging.